fboeller/ngx-elements-router/README.md

 ## Prerequisites

 You have an Angular application that acts as a [platform](./projects/example-platform) and an Angular application that acts as a [micro frontend](./projects/example-micro-frontend).
-A build of the micro frontend results in a single building that registers custom elements on loading.
+A build of the micro frontend results in a single build that registers custom elements on loading.

 ## Usage